-- A. The plan shall detail the following:

-- a.
-Water runoff control to avoid flooding problems on neighboring properties.

-- i.
-In accordance with section 10-15D-3

-- b.
-Erosion control.

-- c.
-Debris and silt prevented from infiltrating storm water system during construction.

-- d.
-Detail how erosion will be managed in cut and/or fill areas.

-- B. City Engineer must approve Plan.

-- C. Planning Commission must recommend plan.

-- D. City Council must approve plan
+- A. The plan shall detail the following: - a.
+Water runoff control to avoid flooding problems on neighboring properties in accordance with section 10-15D-3 - b.
+Erosion control. - c.
+Debris and silt prevented from infiltrating storm water system during construction. - d.
+Detail how erosion will be managed in cut and/or fill areas. - B. City Engineer must approve Plan. - C. Planning Commission must recommend plan. - D. City Council must approve plan

-10-9B-15-9-5: PRELIMINARY GEOTECHNICAL REPORT:
+10-9B-17-9-5: PRELIMINARY GEOTECHNICAL REPORT:

-- E. A preliminary geotechnical report shall be completed and submitted as a part of the preliminary plat. - F. The report shall consider and address all recommendations in any reports prepared by the Utah geological survey (UGS) in relation to the subject property. - G. If no prior reports have been prepared, the applicant shall consult with the appropriate UGS official, obtain comments addressing the geologic conditions affecting the area, and provide those comments.

-- H. If unsafe geologic conditions that may affect the property and the probability that those conditions will detrimentally impact the proposed development or surrounding properties within fifty (50) years from the date of the statement, the environmental impact of the proposed action, including a projected "worst case scenario" of the detrimental effects the proposed action or development may have on the safety and environmental stability of the property and adjacent properties shall be required. - I. Any adverse environmental effects that cannot be avoided, should the proposal be implemented, as well as alternatives to the development to avoid any unsafe geologic conditions, shall be documented. - J. The geotechnical report shall be stamped and signed by a licensed professional geotechnical engineer registered in the state of Utah with experience in preparing and rendering geotechnical reports. - K. The city can require that the report undergo a peer review by a separate engineering firm selected by the city at the applicant's expense.
+- A. A preliminary geotechnical report shall be completed and submitted as a part of the preliminary plat. - B. The report shall consider and address all recommendations in any reports prepared by the Utah geological survey (UGS) in relation to the subject property. - C. If no prior reports have been prepared, the applicant shall consult with the appropriate UGS official, obtain comments addressing the geologic conditions affecting the area, and provide those comments. - D. If unsafe geologic conditions that may affect the property and the probability that those conditions will detrimentally impact the proposed development or surrounding properties within fifty (50) years from the date of the statement, the environmental impact of the proposed action, including a projected "worst case scenario" of the detrimental effects the proposed action or development may have on the safety and environmental stability of the property and adjacent properties shall be required. - E. Any adverse environmental effects that cannot be avoided, should the proposal be implemented, as well as alternatives to the development to avoid any unsafe geologic conditions, shall be documented. - F. The geotechnical report shall be stamped and signed by a licensed professional geotechnical engineer registered in the state of Utah with experience in preparing and rendering geotechnical reports. - G. The city can require that the report undergo a peer review by a separate engineering firm selected by the city at the applicant's expense.

-10-9B-15-9-6: Fire Protection Plan.
+10-9B-17-9-6: Fire Protection Plan.

 A fire protection plan shall be submitted as part of the preliminary plat.
-Approval by the city Fire Chief is required.
+Approval by the city Fire Chief is required for preliminary and final.
 All Standards of the International Fire Code must be met with regards to fire flow and structure size.
 Additional water source and supply may also be required to mee the fire flow requirements for the use of the structure.
 Additional requirements to recommendations for defensible space may also be required.
-Wildland Urban Interface (WUI) will also need to be referenced for all structures within the CE-3 zone.
+Wildland Urban Interface (WUI) will also need to be referenced followed for all structures within the CE-3 zone.
+If clustering is part of the development plan, the Fire Chief must approve the placement of all clustering.

-10-9B-15-10: STAFF REVIEW:
+10-9B-17-10: STAFF REVIEW: